hardikbacancy/ejabberd-mod-gcm/README.md

 **Configuration**:

 To let the module work fine with Google APIs, put the line below in your ejabberd config file.
+This line must be independent of the module configuration, not a parameter of it.
 In case of ejabberd 14, the line is:
 ```yaml
 gcm_api_key: "Your Google APIs key"
 ```